 Dispose of it safely - Houshold Hazardous Waste drop-offs

-Motor oil and oil filters can be brought to any of The City landfill Throw n Go areas or designated fire stations free of charge* as part of the Household Hazardous Waste Program.
+Motor oil can be brought to a Household Hazardous Waste drop-off at select fire stations and the Throw 'n' Go areas of The City landfills.
+It is free of charge* as part of the Household Hazardous Waste Program.
 Empty oil containers can also be brought in for safe disposal.

 You can take up to 20 litres of household chemicals per week.